-- 1. Any student receiving a grade of C or less in any course during the first 9 hours of study or earning a GPA below 3.0 will be placed on probation, and will be notified of the fact.
+- Any student receiving a grade of C or less in any course during the first 9 hours of study or earning a GPA below 3.0 will be placed on probation, and will be notified of the fact.
 Students on probation will not be allowed to form Advisory Committees.
-Students remaining on probation following their second semester may be removed from the program by the Graduate Studies Committee upon the recommendation of the Graduate Advisor; - 2.
-Students must obtain a grade of at least "B" in the Seminar in the Foundations of Political Science (PSCI 5351), Seminar in Political Science Techniques and Methods (PSCI 5340) and Quantitative Political Research Methods (PSCI 5320); - 3.
-Students are required to maintain a "B" average in graduate course work.
+Students remaining on probation following their second semester may be removed from the program by the Graduate Studies Committee upon the recommendation of the Graduate Advisor; - Students must obtain a grade of at least "B" in the Seminar in the Foundations of Political Science (PSCI 5351), Seminar in Political Science Scope and Methods (PSCI 5340) and Quantitative Political Research Methods (PSCI 5320); - 3.
+Students are required to maintain a "B" average in graduate coursework.
 Students with grade point averages (GPA) below 3.0 will be placed on probation and may be removed from the program for inadequate progress by the Graduate Studies Committee upon the recommendation of the Graduate Advisor, if the student fails to return to good standing the following semester.
 The Graduate School requires a minimum 3.0 GPA overall to award a degree; - 4.
-Consistent with the requirement of finishing the program in 8 years, it is expected that students will take their field examinations and complete the research practicum requirement by the end of their sixth long semester of study and defend a dissertation prospectus by the start of their seventh long semester; - 5.
-It is further expected that courses started will normally be courses completed.
+Consistent with the requirement of finishing the program in 8 years, it is expected that students will take their field examinations and complete the research practicum requirement by the end of their sixth long semester of study and defend a dissertation prospectus by the start of their seventh long semester; - It is further expected that courses started will normally be courses completed.
 It is suggested that when extenuating circumstances make it necessary to withdraw from or take an incomplete in a course, the student confer with their Major Professor.
-Excessive

-- or habitual withdrawal or incomplete may be deemed "unsatisfactory progress" by a student's Advisory Committee or the Graduate Studies Committee; and - 6.
-Students who have not formed an Advisory Committee by the beginning of their second year may not be eligible for assistance in the form of teaching assistantships, research assistantships and the like.
+Excessive or habitual withdrawal or incomplete may be deemed "unsatisfactory progress" by a student's Advisory Committee or the Graduate Studies Committee; and research assistantships and the like.
 Students who are not making satisfactory progress through the program, as outlined in this document may not be eligible for such assistance.

+6. Students who have not formed an Advisory Committee by the beginning of their second year may not be eligible for assistance in the form of teaching assistantships,